-Flappers and Jazz During the Roaring 20's
+Flappers & Jazz in the Roaring 20's

-Flappers were seen as brash for wearing excessive makeup, drinking alcohol, smoking cigarettes in public, driving automobiles, and otherwise flouting social norms.
+Flappers were seen as brash for wearing excessive makeup, drinking alcohol, smoking cigarettes in public, and otherwise flouting social norms.
 As automobiles became available, flappers gained freedom of movement and privacy.

 Political changes were another cause of the flapper culture.
 Women finally won the right to vote in the United States on August 26, 1920.
-Women wanted to be men's social equals and were faced with the difficult realization of the larger goals of feminism: individuality, full political participation, and economic independence.
+Women wanted to be the social equal of men.
+They were faced with the difficult realization of the larger goals of feminism: individuality, full political participation, and economic independence.

 Similar to flappers, jazz began to get a reputation as being immoral, and some older generations saw it as threatening their cultural values and promoting the new decadent values of the Roaring Twenties.

-Ruth Gillettes, a 1920s singer, had a song called "Oh Say!
-Can I See You Tonight?" which expresses the new behavior of girls in the 1920s.
-Before the 1920s, for a woman to call a man to suggest a date would be impossible.
+Prior to this era, it was considered impossible for a woman to call a man to suggest a date.
 But in the 1920s, many girls seemed to play a leading role in relationships, actively asking boys out or even coming to their homes.